 Delta-8, like CBD, is now everywhere.
 More companies are producing the cannabinoid, and products are popping up left-right and center.
 But why is delta-8 getting this popular?

 The first and probably the best-known reason is its therapeutic potential.
-The National Cancer Institute defines delta-8-THC as an analogue of THC with anxiolytic, antiemetic, analgesic, neuroprotective, and appetite-stimulating properties.
+The National Cancer Institute defines delta-8-THC as an analog of THC with anxiolytic, antiemetic, analgesic, neuroprotective, and appetite-stimulating properties.

 In a mid-90s study, Israel scientists administered delta-8 to pediatric cancer patients to relieve the treatments’ side effects.
-The study notes that vomiting was prevented entirely, and the side effects observed were negligible.
+The study notes mentioned negligible side effects and no cases of vomiting.